rails/rails/guides/source/active_record_callbacks.md

 Relational Callbacks
 --------------------

-Callbacks work through model relationships, and can even be defined by them.
+Callbacks work through model relationships.
+Life cycle events can cascade on associations and fire callbacks.

 Suppose an example where a user has many articles.
 A user's articles should be destroyed if the user is destroyed.
 Let's add an `after_destroy` callback to the